enlsg/enlsg.github.io/_posts/2018-12-12-new-unlockable-medals.md

 As previously announced, "First Saturday" is a new medal awarded to agents who attend Ingress First Saturday events.
 The other 5 medals were previously not display your agent profile if did not have them.
 However. it is now displayed as a unlockable badge.

+"Prime Challenge" seems to be currently missing the Onyx tier.
+Perhaps it will added at a later time.

 {: .text-center .mt-5 .mb-4}

 | __Badge Name__ | __Medal__ |